-• Stakeholder email list was notified the draft plan was available for review.
-The draft included information on how the comments provided in phase one were considered (Attachment A), and how to provide comments on the draft plan.
+• Stakeholder email list was notified the draft plan was available for review on Dec.
+8, 2021.
+The draft included information on how the comments provided in phase one were considered (Attachment A), and how to provide comments on the draft plan through Jan.
+25, 2022.

-• Stakeholder email list will be notified when the final plan is available.
+- Staff received approximately 30 comments and suggestions on the Draft Plan that helped further shape and refine the Plan (Attachment B). - Stakeholder email list will be notified when the final plan is available.
 Final plan release will include information on how the comments provided in phase two were considered.